Proper Recovery: It Can Make or Break Your Results

 • If you are finding it difficult to hit your macronutrients for the day, consider a supplement such as a protein powder if you cannot take in enough protein in your diet from whole food sources.

-Maximize Your Results with the Help of BCAAs
+Maximize Your Results and Support Proper Recovery with the Help of BCAAs

 First, let’s talk about amino acids.
 Amino acids are the building blocks of protein.
 Protein is what helps build lean and strong muscles.
 When you exercise, the body demands energy and can enter a catabolic state where it can break down your hard-earned muscle mass to fuel itself.
 The amino acids in the muscle can help fuel your body, which is counterproductive to your goal of preserving and building quality lean muscle mass.
 When there is an ample supply of amino acids in the body, it can pull from the stores rather than breaking down the tissue itself.
 This is where BCAAs come into play.